Alluxio/alluxio/docs/en/advanced/Alluxio-Storage-Management.md

 Another option to view the storage capacity and usage of an Alluxio cluster is by using the web interface which can be found at `http:/{MASTER_IP}:${alluxio.master.web.port}/

-The web interface gives the user a visual overview of the cluster and how much storage space is used.
+The Alluxio master web interface gives the user a visual overview of the cluster and how much storage space is used.
 More detailed information about the Alluxio web interface can be [found in our documentation]({{site.baseurl}}{% link en/advanced/Web-Interface.md %})